uipath-certification/uipath-certification.github.io/_posts/2020-9-9-var-components-of-a-dictionary-variable.md

 Option B is correct.

-This is the definition of a Dictionary
+This is the definition of a UiPath Dictionary variable.